soumikp/soumikp.github.io/_pages/about.md

 ## 📖 Research

-My research agenda focuses on developing scalable and flexible statistical models for the design and analysis of data linked to biomedical as well as social studies and health policy.
-I leverage both Bayesian methods and classical semi- and non-parametric approaches to navigate complex data structures.
-I also maintain a strong focus on statistical computing, developing efficient software packages (such as [`fastMI`](https://github.com/soumikp/fastMI) and [`SEIRfansy`](https://cran.r-project.org/web/packages/SEIRfansy/index.html)) to make robust methodological frameworks accessible for applied analysis.
+My research focuses on developing scalable and flexible statistical models for the design and analysis of data linked to biomedical as well as social studies and health policy.
+I leverage both Bayesian methods and classical semi- and non-parametric approaches to explore complex data structures.
+I also maintain a strong focus on statistical computing, developing efficient software packages (such as [`fastMI`](https://github.com/soumikp/fastMI), [`SEIRfansy`](https://cran.r-project.org/web/packages/SEIRfansy/index.html), and [`causalGEM`](https://github.com/soumikp/causalGEM)) to make robust methodological frameworks accessible for applied analysis.

 My current research interests include: